dmbarbour/glas/docs/GlasProg.md

 * Transactional - In general, we assume toplevel application methods like 'start', 'step', or 'http' are evaluated in implicit transactions.
 The constructors include further support for hierarchical transactions.
 Transactions are separated from backtracking, and it is permitted to return limited information from an aborted transaction.
 * Algebraic Effects - Conventional procedural languages provide effects through abstract definitions in the application namespace.
 This hinders intervention and sandboxing.
 I propose to instead model the abstract environment as an implicit object with methods, subject to override when presenting parts of the environment to subprograms.
-* Explicit Context - I would like to track some flexible ad-hoc static context across operations, both for safety checks and comprehension.
+* Explicit Context - I would like to track some flexible ad hoc static context across operations, both for safety checks and comprehension.
 One use case includes tracking units for numbers across a computation.
 TBD: still working out how this should be modeled.
 Ideas include: constraint model with namespace or overlay of abstract environment.
 * Stable Graph - As much as possible, we should stabilize and control interaction with the environment both within and between procedures.
 This provides a basis for unchecked parallel evaluation.
 Ideally, we can reduce most cases to 'static' connections, but there may be some cases (e.g. 'eval' or dynamic references) where we must bind to the environment dynamically.
 In those cases, we should still be able to reason about and restrict which references are used.
 * Pervasive Parallelism - It should be possible to evaluate different parts of a large procedure in parallel, especially including loops (so we can start processing the next loop before the last cycle finishes), such that we can model concurrency both within and between procedures.
 In addition to the stable graph of relationships, this may require restricting the effects on each resource, such as writing versus reading a queue or network socket, potential support for CRDTs.